romkatv/powerlevel10k/README.md

     #im-using-powerlevel9k-with-oh-my-zsh-how-do-i-migrate)
 - [Does Powerlevel10k always render exactly the same prompt as Powerlevel9k given the same config?](
     #does-powerlevel10k-always-render-exactly-the-same-prompt-as-powerlevel9k-given-the-same-config)
+- [What is the relationship between Powerlevel9k and Powerlevel10k?](
+    #What-is-the-relationship-between-powerlevel9k-and-powerlevel10k)

 ### Pure compatibility